q2srw77/Central-API/README.md

 Then you can use the Endpoint Search, Tenant Search or Endpoint Migration

+## Download
+Click on the Green <>Code button and click on Download Zip

+## Execution
+Requires PowerShell 5.1 or higher.

+Run PowerShell as an Admin

+Execute the following command to allow the unsigned script for this process

+Set-ExecutionPolicy -Scope Process

+Then execute the ./Sophos Central API Tool.ps1

 **For Endpoint & Tenant Search** - You can enter the full or partial name.
 It will find all Endpoints/Tenants that match.

 *If Endpoint Search gets an error about too many requests, you will need to modify the Start-Sleep for the Function: Get-SOPHOSPartnerEndpointsAllTenants*